wbnns/learnhowtocode/deep-dives/ruby-on-rails/advanced-forms-and-active-record/README.md

 ## Aggregations

 Just like with SQL, you often want to group fields together \(or "roll up" the values under one header\).
 For example, grouping blog posts written on a certain date.
 This is most useful when you also apply mathematical operations to them like `#count` or `#max`.
-An example \(a bit more complex because it involves joining two tables\) is if I want to get a count of all the blog posts categorized by each tag.
+An example \(a bit more complex because it involves joining two tables\) is if we want to get a count of all the blog posts categorized by each tag.
 I might write something like:

 ```bash
   Post.joins(:tags).group("tags.name").count